Tim Mason’s Story: Treating Sepsis Early is Vital

 Thirdly, they need to follow them.
 It is because our own judgements are not always as reliable as we think that we need to rely on systems.
 It still surprises me how many claims I am involved in where the information is available to clinicians, but for some reason they fail to treat when they should.

 I have seen cases where nursing staff have correctly taken observations and entered details on a screening form, but but the sepsis protocols are not followed.
 Quite what the answer is here I simply do not know.
 The systems are there.
 They need to be followed.

 In the meantime there is little that can help Tim’s family come to terms with their tragic loss.
 We can only hope the story highlights what can go wrong and helps to avoid others suffering the same loss.

 Paul Sankey acted for Tim’s family at the inquest into his death and on their claim for damages.
-If you would like advice about a possible claim please get in touch with our friendly and experienced medical negligence solicitors today.
+If you would like advice about a possible claim, please get in touch with our friendly and experienced sepsis negligence solicitors today.